• Skip to primary navigation

 Instructions

-• In a heavy-bottomed Dutch oven, heat 2 tablespoons of olive oil over medium high heat.
+• Heat 2 tablespoons of olive oil in a heavy-bottomed Dutch oven over medium high heat.
 Add the cubed chicken breast and lightly season with salt and pepper.
-Stir frequently as it browns for 5 minutes.
-Remove the chicken and place in a medium bowl.
-Repeat with the sausage, using the remaining 1 tablespoon of oil.
+Brown for 5 minutes, stirring occasionally, then remove the chicken and place in a medium bowl.
+Brown the sausage in the remaining 1 tablespoon of oil.

-• Over medium high heat, cook the trinity until the onions are soft and are a light golden color, roughly 6 minutes, stirring occasionally.
-The water released from the vegetables should be enough liquid to deglaze the pan.
-(Scrape off the fond with a wooden turner.)
+• Cook the trinity (onion, celery, and pepper) over medium high heat until the onions are soft and golden, about 6 minutes, stirring occasionally.
+The water released from the vegetables should be enough liquid to deglaze the pan; scrape with a wooden spoon to release the fond.
 Add the minced garlic and stir until fragrant.

 • Stir in the rice until well mixed, then stir frequently for another 3 to 5 minutes or until it's toasted.
-Add all the spices including the bay leaves and let the spices bloom for 30 seconds to a minute while stirring.
+Add the spices, including the bay leaves, and let the spices bloom for 30-60 seconds, stirring constantly.

 • Add the crushed tomatoes, chicken stock, chicken, and sausage.
 Stir until well combined.
 Cover and bring to a boil; then turn down the heat to medium-low and let the rice cook for 20 minutes.
 Gently stir every 5 minutes to keep the rice from sticking to the bottom of the pot.

-• Remove the pot from the heat.
-Taste and adjust seasonings, if necessary.
-Let it rest on the stovetop covered for 15 to 20 minutes so the rice can absorb the liquid.
+• Remove from the heat; taste and adjust seasonings if necessary.
+Cover and let the jambalaya rest on the stovetop for 15-20 minutes so the rice can absorb the liquid.
 Discard the two bay leaves.

-• Sprinkle the chicken and sausage jambalaya with chopped green onion for added color and flavor.
+• Sprinkle the jambalaya with chopped green onion for added color and flavor.
 Serve warm with a fresh green salad or a French baguette.

 Notes